Invader Zim (comics)

 Invader Zim is an American comic book series created by Jhonen Vasquez and published by Oni Press.
-It serves as an continuation to the animated television series of the same name that originally aired on Nickelodeon.
+It serves as a continuation to the animated television series of the same name that originally aired on Nickelodeon.

 In February 2015, Oni Press announced that a comic book series based on the show, in collaboration with Jhonen Vasquez and Nickelodeon, was being released as the continuation of the series.
 Vasquez said about the show: "I'm always confused when people say how much they miss Invader Zim because the show never stopped running in my head, and then I remember everyone else isn't in my head".
 A pre-issue #0 was released on May 23, 2015 as a zine and foreshadow to the comic book series.
 The first issue was released on July 8, 2015, launching a monthly run that continued until issue #50.

 On February 11, 2020, it was announced that the monthly Invader Zim comic would end with issue #50, released in March 2020, and a new comic series titled Invader Zim Quarterly would begin April 2020, releasing on a quarterly schedule.
 However, due to comic publishers halting the release of new issues during the COVID-19 pandemic, this was postponed until June 2020.
 In April 2021, it was announced that the comic series would end with a special one-shot releasing in August 2021.

 Additionally, in July 2020, Oni Press launched a new "Best of..." trade paperback collections, which collect a selection of stories from Oni Press's monthly Invader Zim comic series.